 A procedure or method to cure, improve, or palliate an individual's medical condition or behavioral health issue.
-Refer to R9-10-101.
+Refer to A.A.C.
+R9-10-101.

-TRIBAL/REGIONAL BEHAVIORAL HEALTH AUTHORITY (T/RBHA) An organization under contract with ADHS/DBHS that administers covered behavioral health services in a geographically specific area of the state.
+TRIBAL/REGIONAL BEHAVIORAL HEALTH AUTHORITY (T/RBHA)

+An organization under contract with ADHS/DBHS that administers covered behavioral health services in a geographically specific area of the state.
 Tribal governments, through an agreement with ADHS, may operate a Tribal Regional Behavioral Health Authority for the provision of behavioral health services to American Indian members.
-Refer to R9-22-1201.
+Refer to Refer to A.R.S. §36-3401, §36-3407, and A.A.C.
+R9-22-1201.